ColinKennedy/ways/CONTRIBUTING.rst

 ..
 [1] If you don't have all the necessary python versions available locally you can rely on Travis - it will
-       `run the tests <https://travis-ci.org/ColinKennedy/ways/pull_requests>`_ for each change you add in the pull request.
+       for each change you add in the pull request.
 It will be slower than running locally though ...